ParkinsonLab/Metatranscriptome-Workshop/README.md

 The argument structure for this script is:
 `5_Contig_Map.py <Reads_Used_In_Alignment> <Output_SAM_From_BWA> <Output_File_For_Unassembed_Reads> <Output_File_For_Contig_Map>`

-***Question: How many reads were not used in contig assembly?
+***Question 12: How many reads were not used in contig assembly?
 How many reads were used in contig assembly?
-How many contigs did we generate?***:
+How many contigs did we generate?***

 Your numbers may differ from these as the algorithm that BWA uses can alter mapping from run to run.

 ### Step 9.
 Annotate reads to known genes/proteins

 Here we will attempt to infer the specific genes our putative mRNA reads originated from.
-In our pipeline we rely on a tiered set of sequence similarity searches of decreasing accuracy - BWA, BLAT and DIAMOND.
-While BWA and BLAT provide high stringency, sequence diversity that occurs at the nucleotide level results in few matches observed for these processes.
-Nonetheless they are quick.
+In our pipeline we rely on a tiered set of sequence similarity searches of decreasing accuracy - BWA and DIAMOND.
+While BWA provides high stringency, sequence diversity that occurs at the nucleotide level results in few matches observed for these processes.
+Nonetheless it is quick.
 To avoid the problems of diversity that occur at the level of nucleotide, particularly in the absence of reference microbial genomes, we use DIAMOND searches to provide more sensitive peptide-based searches, which are less prone to sequence changes between strains.

-Since BWA and BLAT utilize nucleotide searches, we rely on a [microbial genome database] (ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.ffn.tar.gz) that we obtained from the NCBI which contains 5231 ffn files.
-We then merge all 5231 ffn files into one fasta file `microbial_all_cds.fasta` and build indexes for this database to allow searching via BWA and BLAT.
+Since BWA utilizes nucleotide searches, we rely on a [microbial genome database] (ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.ffn.tar.gz) that we obtained from the NCBI which contains 5231 ffn files.
+We then merge all 5231 ffn files into one fasta file `microbial_all_cds.fasta` and build indexes for this database to allow searching via BWA.
 For DIAMOND searches we use the [Non-Redundant (NR) protein database] (ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr.gz) also from NCBI.

 **Notes**:

 -   The systems used in the workshop do not have enough memory to handle indexing or searching large databases like `microbial_all_cds.fasta` (9GB) and `nr` (>60GB).
 Please use our precomputed files from the tar file `precomputed_files.tar.gz`.
+-   While we only utilize BWA here, it is possible to use BWA followed BLAT for a more thorough search of the `microbial_all_cds.fasta` like we described in Steps 3 and 4.
+This limits the number of searches that need to be completed against the much larger NCBI nr database.
 -   the commands used to build the indexed databases are as follows (You don't need to do these!)
     -   `bwa index -a microbial_all_cds.fasta`
     -   `samtools faidx microbial_all_cds.fasta`
-    -   `makeblastdb -in microbial_all_cds.fasta -dbtype nucl`
     -   `diamond makedb -p 8 --in nr -d nr`

 **BWA searches against microbial genome database**

 Extract the precomuted outputs for BWA from `precomputed_files.tar.gz` using the following command:

-`tar -xzf precomputed_files.tar.gz mouse1_contigs_annotation_bwa.sam mouse1_unassembled_annotation_bwa.sam`
+`tar -xzf precomputed_files.tar.gz mouse1_contigs.fastq mouse1_contigs_annotation_bwa.sam mouse1_unassembled_annotation_bwa.sam`

 -  If you were to run BWA yourself, you would use the following commands:
    -  `bwa mem -t 4 microbial_all_cds.fasta mouse1_contigs.fasta > mouse1_contigs_annotation_bwa.sam`